b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 BTW, this shows how important it is to use a strict mathematical reasoning and to adhere to our own methodology.
 I don't know about you but when I had been a student I would have probably accepted the result 1-5 for Peter as an intuitive evidence that he is a better tennis player.

-We will see how to speed up the calculations in this solution at the end of @sec:compare_contin_data_one_samp_ttest.
+We will see how to speed up the calculations in this solution in one of the upcoming chapters.

 ### Solution to Exercise 4 {#sec:statistics_intro_exercise4_solution}